TTK4130/ttk4130.github.io/docs/reference-frames.rst

     B = A.orientnew('B', 'Axis', [theta, A.x]) # x-axis rotation from box example

-If we want the rotation matrix between two frames, we can call the *direct cosine matrix* or `dcm` method
+If we want the rotation matrix between two frames, we can call the *direction cosine matrix* or `dcm` method

 .. jupyter-execute::